A Liberal Supermajority

 of competing, federally approved private insurance policies and a

-that offers coverage similar to the Federal Employees Health Benefits Plan, which provides coverage to federal employees and members of Congress.
+public plan that offers coverage similar to the Federal Employees Health Benefits Plan, which provides coverage to federal employees and members of Congress.
 Individuals and small businesses could purchase coverage through this national exchange.
 (Not Medicare for all)

 - Set national standards for private plans and forbid insurance companies from denying coverage because of preexisting conditions.

-- Require that children have insurance, offer tax credits to low-income families, and
+- Require that children have insurance, offer tax credits to low-income families, and expand

 coverage under Medicaid and the State Children's Health Insurance Program.
 Obama has not specified what penalty parents would face if they don't have health coverage for their kids.
 (Kids can not help the situation they are born into.
 Don't all children have the right to see a doctor when they need to?)